 Resources for Fellow Institutions of Higher Education

-Think College Vermont is an initiative of the Center on Disability and Community Inclusion (CDCI), within the College of Education and Social Services (CESS), at the University of Vermont (UVM).
+Think College Vermont is an initiative of the Center on Disability and Community Inclusion (CDCI), within the College of Education and Social Services, at the University of Vermont (UVM).
 CDCI has been a leader in the area of inclusive education for people with intellectual and other developmental disabilities for over 30 years.
-As education and community inclusion for students with intellectual or developmental disabilities expands, so does the need for post-secondary education for this population.
-In 2010, CDCI was awarded a five-year grant from the United States Department of Education's Office of Postsecondary Education, and CDCI was awarded $1.3 million.
-This grant seeks to provide academic, social, living, and employment options for students with intellectual disabilities at UVM and, through a subgrant award to Johnson State College.
+As education and community inclusion for students with intellectual or developmental disabilities expands, so does the need for postsecondary education for this population.

-We look forward to a future where students with intellectual disabilities have many college options in Vermont; thus, the ability to pursue their interests and dreams.
-Our students are teaching us that they can be successful in academic classes along-side their peers without disabilities.
+We look forward to a future where students with intellectual disabilities have many college options in Vermont and the ability to pursue their interests and dreams.
+Our students are teaching us that they can be successful in academic classes alongside their peers without disabilities.
 Their successes demonstrate their commitment to learning and their dreams of becoming full members of their communities.

 Susan Ryan, Ph.D.